skyler14/Coincert/README.md

 <li>5.
 Move to the web folder.
 Run npm start.
 This will bring up the web Front End.</li>
 <li>6.
 Create Events and test the application.
 You can switch metamask accounts to mimic behaviour between multiple users</li>
 </ul>

+<h2> Additional Information <h2>
+<p> There is a python flask application that can be used for debugging chaincode functionality.
+This can be run using python app.py 8080<p>